nikomatsakis/babysteps/content/blog/2026-08-10-cyclic-trait-solving.markdown

     T: Dump,
 {
     fn dump(&self) {
         Dump::dump(&self.value);
        if let Some(n) = &self.next {
             Dump::dump(n);
         }
     }
 }
 ```

-If I try to show that `List<i32>: Debug`, I do that by
+If I try to show that `List<i32>: Dump`, I do that by

-* Applying "impl L" to show that `List<i32>: Debug` if `i32: Debug`
+* Applying "impl L" to show that `List<i32>: Dump` if `i32: Dump`
-	* Then applying "impl I" to show that `i32: Debug`
+    * Then applying "impl I" to show that `i32: Dump`

 There's no *cycle* here -- that is, I didn't have to use impl L to show that impl L is valid.

 ## Cyclic logic sounds bad, but it can be exactly what you want

 Now, when I said that "the impl L didn't have to use the impl L to show that it is valid" that might not have sounded suspicious to you.
 In fact, it's a pretty natural idea.
 After all, generally when you try to establish a logical argument, you aren't allowed to use cyclic reasoning.
-That is, you can't say: I know that Niko likes Rust because Niko lists Rust.
+That is, you can't say: I know that Niko likes Rust because Niko likes Rust.
 So, in the same sense, it seems natural that I should not be able to say "I know that `List<i32>` implements `Dump` because `List<i32>` implements `Dump`".

 But actually, it would sometimes be really useful to say *exactly* that.
 One example is so-called "perfect derive".
 In our `Dump` impl above, we had one where-clause, `T: Dump`.
 And if you were to create a custom derive for `Dump` and write `#[derive(Dump)]`, the impl I showed is typically exactly what you would get.
 But it's not necessarily what you *want*.
 Consider what you get with `#[derive(Clone)]`: